spboehm/pulceo-docs/src/pulceo-node-agent.md

 #### UDP

-For UDP, PNA invokes the following command to start measuring by the client side: `iperf3 -c localhost -u -p 5001 -f m`.
+For UDP, PNA invokes the following command to start measuring by the client side: `iperf3 -c localhost -u -p 5001 -n 10 -f m`.
 In UDP mode, iPerf3 targets a bitrate of 1 Mbit/sec, which is implicitly assumed in the already mentioned command.
 Alternating bitrates can be defined with the option `-b`, for example, resulting in `iperf3 -c localhost -u -p 5001 -b 1M -f m`.
 After successfull measuring the bandwidth (by default one measurement per second, 10 seconds in total), iPerf3 shows the following ouput:

 On the server side: